-7.1 Contracts or sub-contracts valued at £50,000 or less need not be tendered (unless required by EU law) PROVIDED that such contracts are effected in compliance with the Council's Financial Procedure Rules and all appropriate internal controls.
+- 7.1 Contracts or sub-contracts valued at £50,000 or less need not be tendered (unless required by EU law) PROVIDED that such contracts are effected in compliance with the Council's Financial Procedure Rules and all appropriate internal controls. - 7.2 An official order shall be placed under a Corporate or Departmental Contract using the Council's approved Order Form and will be issued by authorised officers.
+The Council currently operates a purchase order process which must be followed when committing Council expenditure.
+Failure to do so is in contravention of the Council's Financial Regulations.
+Repeated breaches of the Financial Regulations may result in disciplinary action. - 7.3 A Contract/or sub contract made under CPR 7.2 where the estimated value is: - (a) £10,000 or less may be made without written competitive quotations as long as the contract is not part of a larger contract and the responsible officer maintains a written record of any quote received; - (b) Over £10,000 but not exceeding £50,000 may be made after obtaining three written competitive quotations as long as the Contract is not part of a larger Contract; - (c) Over £50,000 must go out to tender

-- 7.2 An official order shall be placed under a Corporate or Departmental Contract using the Council's approved Order Form and will be issued by authorised officers.
-A list of authorised officers will be submitted by each Head of Service to the Responsible Officer on an annual basis. - 7.3 A Contract/or sub contract made under CPR 7.2 where the estimated value is: - (a) £5,000 or less may be made without written competitive quotations as long as the contract is not part of a larger contract and the responsible officer maintains a written record of any quote received; - (c) Over £5,000 but not exceeding £30,000 may be made after obtaining two written competitive quotations as long as the Contract is not part of a larger Contract; - (d) Over £30,000 but not exceeding £50,000 may be made after obtaining at least three written quotations; - (e) Over £50,000 must go out to tender - 7.4 Under no circumstances should Contracts be broken down in size so as to have the effect of lowering the Contract value or to avoid the requirements for tendering or the need for written quotations.
+7.4 Under no circumstances should Contracts be broken down in size so as to have the effect of lowering the Contract value or to avoid the requirements for tendering or the need for written quotations.